 Expert advice and tips on improving your photography from Damien Demolder.
-He gives his appraisal of Boxer by Brian Holmes and offers advice on how it might be improved.
+He gives his appraisal of On The Pier by Elisa Bortolotti and offers advice on how it might be improved.

 Photoshop guru Martin Evening sorts out your photo-editing and post-processing problems.
-Here he discusses recomposing an image.
+Here he discusses converting an image to black and white.

 Expert advice and tips on improving your photography from Damien Demolder.
-He gives his appraisal of Jama Masjid Mosque by Tony Beane and offers advice on how it might be improved.
+He gives his appraisal of Horses in the Mist by Brian McDonnell and offers advice on how it might be improved.

 Photoshop guru Martin Evening sorts out your photo-editing and post-processing problems.
-Here he discusses how to change perspective.
+Here he teaches you how to correct for underexposure.

 The pop culture of Britain took off in the early 1960s with bands such as the Beatles and the Rolling Stones winning hearts and fans across the world with their style, good looks and self-penned hits.
 At the same time,…

 Panning is a technique used for conveying movement, particularly with fast-moving objects.
 Sure, you can freeze these objects using high shutter speeds, but they end up looking just that – frozen, without any sense of movement.
 With panning, you deliberately…